dreamcatcher-tech/network/Inbox/2023-04-05 1335 Dreamcatcher Bus.md

 Wrap systems in our standardization, and then allow translations to standard models that are interchangeable.
 If we wrapped Raytio, then we could test our use as a bus connector.
 Bus makes connection between internal systems easier, but intercompany, the same bus can make system connections easier again.
 We should be able to map out topological connections between multiple companies as well as internally.
+A intercompany bus.

 CRM as a bus native application.